szgula/UofG_Robotics_TDP/Documentation.md

 Mass is defined in the model of the ball as 0.1 units.

 #### Position
-The ball class has a variable position (defined seperately for x and y coordintaes) which gets updated at each step according to the formula:
+The ball class has a variable position (defined separately for x and y coordinates) which gets updated at each step according to the formula:

 #### Velocity